How to get to Samara from Tamarindo, Costa Rica?

 Fast and Easy - 2hrs - $120

 Driving from Tamarindo to Sámara or Puerto Carrillo takes about two hours, covering roughly 110 kilometers.
 The route follows well-paved roads through scenic countryside, with the most common path passing through Nicoya.
 A rental car offers flexibility, allowing you to stop at viewpoints, hidden beaches, or local eateries along the way.
-Car rental prices start at around $50 per day, while a taxi ride costs approximately $120 to $150 one way.
+Car rental prices start at around $50 per day, while a one-way taxi ride costs approximately $120 to $150.

 While driving is relatively straightforward, some roads near Sámara and Puerto Carrillo can become rough, especially in the rainy season.
 A 4x4 vehicle isn’t necessary for the main route, but it’s helpful if you plan to explore off-the-beaten-path locations.